tmbo/questionary/docs/pages/advanced.rst

 ``filter`` (optional)
   Receive the user input and return the filtered value to be used inside the program.

-Further information can be found at the :class:`questionary.prompt` documentation.
+Further information can be found at the :class:`questionary.safe_prompt` documentation.

 .. _random_label: